 Enrolling in courses:

-Contact our graduate advisors for information about enrolling or enroll through the office of Graduate Studies: 610-436-2943.
+Contact our graduate advisors for information about enrolling or enroll through the Graduate School: 610-436-2943.

 The Master of Arts in Languages and Cultures (MALC) is offered jointly by the Departments of Languages and Cultures at West Chester University and the Department of Foreign Languages at Millersville University.
 Students can take courses in both universities in consultation with their graduate advisor and the Graduate Coordinator.